-- 9.7 Like Council Tax, the Authority's demand on the Collection Fund in respect of business rates is fixed prior to the start of the financial year based on estimates for the forthcoming year.
+- 9.8 Like Council Tax, the Authority's demand on the Collection Fund in respect of business rates is fixed prior to the start of the financial year, based on estimates for the forthcoming year and included in the government return NNDR 1.
 Amounts paid to Cumbria County Council and central government in respect of their respective shares of business rates income are similarly fixed prior to the outset of each year.
-As a consequence, any difference between estimated amounts and the actual amounts receivable will result in a surplus or deficit on the Council's Collection Fund. - 9.8 During 2020-21, central government introduced a number of additional and extended business rates reliefs in response to the Covid-19 pandemic including, in particular, the increased and expanded retail discount scheme.
-This resulted in a significant reduction in the amount of business rates collected from ratepayers in 2020-21 and contributed to the significant Collection Fund deficit reported at 31 March 2021.
-Compared to 2019-20 total income from business rates fell by £15.9m (56%), whilst the Collection Fund deficit in respect of business rates at 31 March 2021 stood at £15.4m.
-This compares with a surplus of £265k at 31.March 2020.
-The Authority's share of the reported deficit is £6.1m (31 March 2020: £106k surplus). - 9.9 The Authority was compensated for the loss in business rates income arising from these additional and extended reliefs by way of additional section 31 grant payable in 2020-21.
-In line with the revised budget for 2020-21 this additional grant was transferred to an earmarked reserve in 2020-21 and, as highlighted in the Authority's 2021-22 revenue budget, will be released in 2021-22, to offset the reduction in business rates income that arises from the requirement to repay the Authority's share of the estimated 2020-21 collection fund in 2021-22. - 9.10 Further relief from business rates income losses was provided for through the Local Tax Income Guarantee scheme.
-This provided compensation for 75% of losses measured by comparing the originally forecast business rates income amount (from the 2020/21 NNDR1 form) against the 2020-21 outturn position (reported in the NNDR3 form), adjusted to reflect amounts already funded by s31 grants and changes affecting

-- the appeals provision.
-Compensation was also received in respect of losses related to disregarded amounts (e.g. for renewable energy or designated areas). - 9.11 Compared to 2019-20, in-year collection rates in respect of current year debt fell for both council tax (from 97.38% to 96.79%) and business rates (from 98.48% to 96.95%) as a result of the temporary delays to recovery and enforcement action which followed the introduction of lockdown measures.
-Over the year, the Authority's share of council tax and business rates arrears increased by £252k with around two-thirds of the increase attributable to an increase in arrears relating to prior year debts.
+As a consequence, any difference between estimated amounts and the actual amounts receivable will result in a surplus or deficit on the Council's Collection Fund. - 9.9 During 2020-21, the government introduced several additional and extended business rates reliefs.
+This included the increased and expanded Retail Discount Scheme that provided 100% relief for eligible businesses in the Retail, Hospitality & Leisure sectors and the Nursery Discount Scheme.
+At Budget 2021 (3 March 2021), the government announced these reliefs would be extended into the first quarter of 2021-22 and would then continue at a reduced level of 66% (with the 66% scheme subject to a cap on the amount of relief that could be claimed per business). - 9.10 This extension of the retail and nursery discount schemes has resulted in a significant reduction in the amount of business rates collected from ratepayers during 2021-22 when compared with the estimates reported on form NNDR 1, and contributed to the significant Collection Fund deficit reported at 31 March 2022.
+Total income receivable from business rates was £21,325k compared to the NNDR 1 estimate of £30,533k and £12,611k in 2020-21.
+At 31 March 2022, the deficit in respect of business rates at 31 March 2022 stood at £8,181k compared to a deficit of £15,359k at 31 March 2021.
+The Authority's share of that deficit is £3,272k (31.3.21: £6,140k).
+The Authority's share of the 2020-21 estimated deficit (£6,140k) was repaid by the Authority to the Collection Fund in 2021-22. - 9.11 The Authority was compensated for the loss in business rates income arising from the extension of these reliefs in 2021-22 by way of additional section 31 grant payable.
+In line with the revised budget for 2021-22, the additional section 31 grant received in 2021-22 was transferred to an earmarked reserve and, as highlighted in the Authority's 2022-23 revised revenue budget, will be released in 2022-23, to offset the reduction in business rates income generated by the requirement to repay the Authority's share of the estimated 2021-22 collection fund deficit in 2022-23. - 9.12 In 2020-21, in-year collection rates in respect of current year debt fell for both council tax (from 97.38% to 96.79%) and business rates (from 98.48% to 96.95%) as a result of the temporary delays to recovery and enforcement action which followed the introduction of lockdown measures.
+Over the year to March 2021, the Authority's share of council tax and business rates arrears increased by £252k with around two-thirds of the increase attributable to an increase in arrears relating to prior year debts.